bugsounet/MMM-Pir/README.md

    - `mode: 0` - disabled mode

   * Available touchMode:
     - `touchMode: 0`
-     - disabled
+      - Touch mode is disabled
     - `touchMode: 1`
       - One click on the screen will restart the timer (or Wake up the screen if needed)
       - Double Click on the screen will shutdown the screen
     - `touchMode: 2`
       - One Click on the MMM-Pir area will restart the timer
       - Long Click on the screen will shutdown or wake up the screen (toogle)
     - `touchMode: 3`
       - One Click on the MMM-Pir area will restart the timer
       - Doucle Click on the MMM-Pir area will shutdown the screen
       - One Click on the screen will wake up if shutdown

   * Available pir_mode:
     - `pir_mode: 0` - use `onoff` library (For Raspberry Pi 3b+ and 4 with Rapsbian 10/11)
     - `pir_mode: 1` - use python script with RPI.GPIO library (For Raspberry Pi 3b+ and 4 with Raspbian 10/11)
     - `pir_mode: 2` - use python script with gpiozero library (For Raspberry Pi 3b+, 5 (not tested on Raspberry Pi 4) with Raspbian 11/12)

-  Notes:
+  * Notes:
-    * If you lock your screen with TouchScreen, PIR sensor will be disabled
+    - If you lock your screen with TouchScreen, PIR sensor will be disabled
-    * You need to unlock your screen with touchscreen to reactivate the PIR sensor
+    - You need to unlock your screen with touchscreen to reactivate the PIR sensor

 ## Developer Notes